Living Learning Program

 What will you be doing in the Residence Learning Community?
 Check out a few examples:

-- We’ll bring in alumni from start-ups, to law-firms, to marketers, and finance professionals so you can figure out which career path is right for you.
+- We will help connect you with alumni from start-ups, to law-firms, to marketers, and finance professionals so you can figure out which career path is right for you

 - Facilitated study sessions to prepare for midterms and final exams